anbox-cloud/discourse-docs/howto/stream/oob-data.rst

 Native Application
 ------------------

-For a native application you can use the native SDK from :ref:`Anbox Cloud SDKs <reference_sdks-streaming-sdk>`.
+For a native application you can use the native SDK from :ref:`Anbox Cloud SDKs <ref_sdks-streaming-sdk>`.
 To receive the data sent from the Android application running in the Anbox container you need to register a callback via the ``anbox_stream_set_message_received_callback`` method: